Skip to Main Content

 • Does the tool pull from actual publications?

-• If so, does it only include open-access publications or publication abstracts?
+• If so, does it only include open-access publications?

 • Does it look at the entire publication, or only the title/abstract?